Herman Wedemeyer: Government service

 In 1968, Wedemeyer was elected to the Honolulu City Council as a Republican.
 In 1970, he was elected to the Hawaii House of Representatives as a Democrat, winning re-election in 1972.
 He served as the chairman of the Committee on Tourism.

 Hawaii Five-O

 Wedemeyer played Edward D. "Duke" Lukela on Hawaii Five-O from 1971 to 1980, appearing in 143 episodes.
 Lukela was originally a uniformed HPD sergeant, but he later joined the Five-O squad as a detective.

 Personal life

-Herman Wedermeyer was the most famous football player in all of Hawaii - in the 4th quarter of a game in the stadium in Honolulu.
-On the kickoff, he was in the end zone and caught the ball.
-He bent over and put the football on top of his shoe and the opposing team thought he had downed the ball, but the referee saw he didn't.
-Thus, Wedermeyer put the ball under his arm and jogged 100 yards into the opposing end zone without anyone touching him.
-The referee declared a touchdown which won the game.

-Wedermeyer's brother was Charlie Wedemeyer, a former Michigan State football player who, after being diagnosed with Lou Gehrig's disease, continued to teach and coach football at Los Gatos High School.
+Wedermeyer's brother was Charlie Wedemeyer, a former Michigan State football player who, after being diagnosed with Lou Gehrig's disease, continued to teach and coach football at Los Gatos High School in Los Gatos, California.
 Charlie was the subject of a television drama called Quiet Victory: The Charlie Wedemeyer Story and the PBS documentary "One More Season".